Speak & Spell: LLM-Driven Controllable Phonetic Error Augmentation for Robust Dialogue State Tracking

 \begin{itemize} \item Low-acc ASR environment: Whisper-base model (74M)\cite{whisper} is used for transcription.
-WER on LibriSpeech.test-clean is 0.05. \item Noisy audio environment: Incorporated authentic cafe and traffic noise from \url{https://freesound.org/} with a 10 to 20 Signal-to-Noise Ratio (SNR) and transcribed it using the Whisper large model. \item Paraphrased environment: When recording the audio, the text was paraphrased to more closely resemble spoken language \cite{dstc11}. \item High-acc ASR environment: Whisper-large model (1550M) is used for transcription.
-WER on LibriSpeech.test-clean is 0.027.
+WER on LibriSpeech.test-clean is 0.05. \item Noisy audio environment: Incorporated authentic cafe and traffic noise from \url{https://freesound.org/} with a 10 to 20 Signal-to-Noise Ratio (SNR) and transcribed it using the Whisper large model. \item Paraphrased environment: When recording the audio, the text was paraphrased to resemble more natural, real-life spoken language\cite{dstc11}. \item High-acc ASR environment: Whisper-large model (1550M) is used for transcription.
+WER on LibriSpeech.test-clean is 0.027. \end{itemize}